giocontent/Polerio-chess-bot/README.md

-A web chess bot inspired by the historical playing style of Giulio Cesare Polerio, one of the most important Italian chess players and theoreticians of the 16th century.
+A web chess bot inspired by the playing style of Polerio, my best friend grandpa.